OndrejHome/ansible.targetcli/README.md

-targetcli
+yeoldegrove.targetcli Ansible Collection
 =========

-This is a fork of [OndrejHome/ansible.targetcli](https://github.com/OndrejHome/ansible.targetcli) that will hopefully work again with `ansible-galaxy`.
+This is a fork of [OndrejHome/ansible.targetcli](https://github.com/OndrejHome/ansible.targetcli) and [OndrejHome/ansible.targetcli-modules](https://github.com/OndrejHome/ansible.targetcli-modules) that will hopefully work again with `ansible-galaxy` as a collection.

-Targetcli target iSCSI role which takes care of installing targetcli, enabling it on boot and configuring it based on the provided variable from ansible.
+Includes a Targetcli target iSCSI role which takes care of installing targetcli, enabling it on boot and configuring it based on the provided variable from ansible.

-NOTE: Modules used by this module were separated into role `yeoldegrove.targetcli-modules`

 Requirements
 ------------

-This role is not creating any disks/partitions/LVs.
+This is not creating any disks/partitions/LVs.
 It is expected that they are already present on machine or created by some other role.

 Role Variables
 --------------